Tuesday, November 02, 2010

 Scalextric

 I never has a Scalextric.
-Only kids who were slightly richer than us or slighty more spoilt got a proper Scalextric for Christmas - they were expensive.
-What I did have - for a while - was a ersatz version called "Battery Operated Race Car Track" or something similar. £6.99 from Woolworths.
-What "Battery Operated" meant was that if you put as many HP" batteries as you could carry in both hands into brick-sized plastic box, the cars would rush round the track for about ten minutes before you had to buy some more... not a easy task at 11am on Christmas morning.
+Only kids who were slightly richer than us or slightly more spoilt got a proper Scalextric for Christmas - they were expensive.
+What I did have - for a while - was an ersatz version called "Battery Operated Race Car Track" or something similar. £6.99 from Woolworths.
+What "Battery Operated" meant was that if you put as many HP2 batteries as you could carry in both hands into a brick-sized plastic box, the cars would rush around the track for about ten minutes before you had to buy some more... not a easy task at 11am on Christmas morning.

-A day or two after Christmas one of my mum's friends was round, with her four-year-old kid in tow.
+A day or two after Christmas one of my mum's friends was visiting, with her four-year-old kid in tow.
 I was on the upstairs landing avoiding them when she appeared on the stairs and saw me playing with the track.
-She called down to the kid "Thomas! come and see the trains!"
-God, I though.
+She called down to the kid: "Thomas! come and see the trains!"
+God, I thought.
 Women can be so clueless.
 I ventured to correct her.
 "They're cars."

 "Oh...
 Thomas!
 Come and see the cars going round on the railway!"